Download Introduction to Methods of Applied Mathematics (2004, 2321 pages, 9.23 MB pdf file)

 In the author’s own words, the text is „neither complete nor polished“ and is “in some stage of development”.
 However, the completed parts of this 2321 page work look very nice and cover a lot of topics.
 You can download the text for free, so you should have a look and check if the topics that interest you most are complete enough.
 As a general observation, it is in the advanced parts of the text (Partial Differential Equations, Calculus of Variations and Nonlinear Differential Equations) where most of the material is still missing.
-The other parts (Algebra, Calculus, Functions of a Complex Variable, Ordinary Differential Equations ) are more complete, please see the "Status of the Text" (at the bottom of the page) for details.
+The other parts (Algebra, Calculus, Functions of a Complex Variable, Ordinary Differential Equations ) are more complete.

 For an “Applied” text (the alternative title of the text is “Advanced Mathematical Methods for Scientists and Engineers”) I would have wished for less proofs and a bit more intuitive explanations.
 On the positive side, the text contains lots of examples and exercises.
 The exercises do not only have detailed solutions, but also good hints (though some of them are missing).
 Even if you choose to learn from another text you should come back to this one and try to do the exercises.